Apply for Housing

 Before applying for housing, you should explore our residence halls and meal plan options.

-Then, apply for housing through the housing portal by submitting your completed housing application.
+Apply for housing through the housing portal by submitting your completed housing application.
 Students applying for housing accommodations are still required to complete a housing application prior to the deadline.
-In the housing portal, make sure to select “yes” when answering “Are you requesting additional accommodations?”
+In the housing portal, make sure to select “yes” when answering “Are you requesting additional accommodations?” based on the accommodations you need.

-Once your application and request for an accommodation have been submitted, they will be reviewed by Student Disability Services and the housing team.
+Once your application and request for an accommodation have been submitted, they will be reviewed by office you have submitted accommodation requests with and the housing team.
 Approval or denial will be communicated directly to you, the student.

 Ultimately, your housing assignment will be based on the availability of housing and the approved housing accommodation.
 Requests for a single room as an accommodation based solely on a desire to have a quiet, undisturbed place to study will not be granted.